VSakuya/MeaBot/README.md

 # MeaBot
-a QQ bot base on coolq docker, coolq http api and nonrbot
+a QQ bot base on coolq docker, coolq http api and nonebot